girishremo36/IBM-Applied-Data-Science-Capstone/README.md

 of a launch.
 Based on public information and machine learning models, we are going to predict if SpaceX will reuse the first stage.
 ## :page_facing_up: Questions to be answered
-- How do variables such as payload mass, launch site, number of flights, and orbits affect the success of the first stage landing?
+- What factors determine if the rocket will land successfully?
-- Does the rate of successful landings increase over the years?
+- The interaction amongst various features that determine the success rate of a successful landing.
-- What is the best algorithm that can be used for binary classification in this case?
+- What operating conditions needs to be in place to ensure a successful landing program.
 ## :page_facing_up: Methodology
   ### 1. Data collection methodology
   - Using SpaceX Rest API